 - The Child Development Centre (CDCHK) – Committed volunteers are trained to provide classroom support, and other volunteers are welcome on a less frequent basis within your areas of expertise. www.cdchk.org.

-- Vision First – Fight for equal rights for refugees in Hong Kong and helps raise awareness of issues they face. www.vfnow.org.
+- Vision First – Fight for equal rights for refugees in Hong Kong and help raise awareness of issues they face. www.vfnow.org.

-Editor’s Note: “Where To Volunteer In Hong Kong: 20 NGOs And Charity Organisations” was originally published in January 2018 by Tania Shroff, updated in March 2019 by Alex Purcell Garcia, and most recently updated in July 2022 by Fashila Kanakka.
+Editor’s Note: “Where To Volunteer In Hong Kong: 20 NGOs And Charity Organisations” was originally published by Tania Shroff and most recently updated in August 2023 by Fashila Kanakka.
+Special thanks to Alex Purcell Garcia for her contribution.